p3rcy/sample-application/README.md

 This is a sample application to be used as a base for this simple coding exercise.

-Please ensure you have created a **new branch** to make your changes in.
+Please ensure you have created a **new fork** to make your changes in.

-You can call the branch anything you like but please remember that this repository is **public**

 ### Task List ###